cosminmoldovan/lexical-analysis/README.md

 # Lexical Analyzer
 - Lexical analysis is the first phase of a compiler.
-- It converts the High level input program into a sequence of tokens, by removing any whitespace or comments in the source code.
+- It converts the high level input program into a sequence of tokens, by removing any whitespace or comments in the source code.
 - In programming language, keywords, constants, identifiers, strings, numbers, operators and punctuations symbols can be considered as tokens.
 <br>
 <br>